37 Shopping Cart Abandonment Statistics To Know

 Simply put, ecommerce websites that fail to convert visitors into customers will not earn any money.
 Therefore, it is crucial to understand what discourages your prospects from completing a sale.
 Consider the shopping cart abandonment statistics we discussed in the article when coming up with your online sales strategy.

 Want to learn more about shoppers’ online buying habits?
-Read our online shopping statistics and payment industry trends for small businesses.
+Read our online shopping statistics and payment statistics for small businesses.